 As a classic car owner, the best you can do is to prepare for the worst.
-While we’ve already covered the basics of winter storage in another article [link here], below are some tips for safe storage in between your drives.
+While we’ve already covered the basics of winter storage in another article The Facts About Winter Storage, below are some tips for safe storage in between your drives.

 It’s pretty much a law of nature when it comes to phones, laptops, and classic autos (basically anything expensive).
 If you don’t buy a protective case at the point-of-sale, there will come a day when you least expect it that the vengeful hand of fate comes knocking.

 Sometimes it’s a kid that knocks a stray object into the car.
 Maybe your spouse opens their door too fast and dings the side.
 Other times it’s a paint spill or even some bird poop.
 There’s no end to the potential disaster for your classic.
 It’s not a matter of if, it’s a matter of when.

 Buying a case obviously won’t protect against the heavier knicks and dings, but it does a whole lot more than having nothing there, and it works wonders against fluid damage.
 There are expensive versions ranging into the hundreds of dollars — and some classic owners will swear by them.
 But even a simple and cheap cloth case is better than nothing.

 Fluids are Essential

 Your classic car and your body have at least one thing in common (insert joke about gas here) — fluids are one of the most important elements of proper maintenance.
 Be sure to regularly check your oil, water, and brake fluid levels.
 Additionally, a regular short drive will assure that the fluids are pumping clearly through the lines.